-The University's Starfish academic alert software, inform students who are having academic difficulty, and their advisors, twice a semester.
-Didactic courses as well as supervised practice courses are addressed via Starfish.
+The University's Starfish academic alert software informs students who are having academic difficulty, and their advisors, twice a semester.
+Didactic courses, as well as supervised practice courses, are addressed via Starfish.
 If students are not achieving expected knowledge or professionalism competency levels, the Starfish system instructs those students to meet with their advisor to discuss remedial strategies.
 If remedial help is needed, the student is often referred to the University Academic Resource Center for special tutoring.
 Advisors inform the CP Director of advisees who are having academic difficulty in the Program so that the Director can monitor the success of academic remediation.
 CP students who are unsuccessful at remediation may be placed on probation.
 (See the CP policy on Probation/Termination).

-At the end of the junior year, all students are sent a letter from the Program Director which apprises them of their academic progress and acknowledges whether they are able to advance into the fall senior-level courses.
+At the end of the junior year, all students are sent a letter from the Program Director which apprises them of their academic progress and acknowledges whether they are able to advance into the fall senior-level their academic progress and acknowledges whether they are able to advance into the fall senior-level courses.
 If some pre-requisite course grades do not meet minimum grade levels, the letter will encourage them to enroll in summer school, if possible, to retake the course and improve the grade to that required by the program.
-This assists students to maintain the planned course sequence and to graduate in two years.
+This assists students in maintaining the planned course sequence and to graduate in two years.